aspose-cells-cloud/aspose-cells-cloud-docs/cells/developer-guide/worksheets/get-text-items-from-a-worksheet/_index.md

 weight: 20
 ---

-This REST API indicates Get worksheet text items.
+This REST API indicates get `text items` from an Excel worksheet.

 ## RSET API